Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is spinal stenosis?

-Spinal stenosis, also called spinal canal stenosis, is a narrowing of the canal in which the spinal cord sits.
+Spinal stenosis, also called spinal canal stenosis, is a condition caused by narrowing of the canal in which the spinal cord sits.
 The narrowing can put pressure on the nerves in the back, which can cause pain and weakness in the arms or legs.

 Spinal stenosis most commonly occurs in the lower back (called a lumbar stenosis) and upper neck (called a cervical stenosis).